 top of page

-At ride+workout, we pride ourselves on starting on time, ending on time, and working hard in between.
+At Ride, Row and Workout LLC, we pride ourselves on starting on time, ending on time, and working hard in between.

 The studio opens 15 minutes before class begins.

 Please register for class through our Mindbody reservation system.

 Please thoroughly wipe down your equipment after class.

 Please take all of your belongings with you after each class.
 The studio is not responsible for lost or stolen items.

 Cancellation Policy: When you register for a class, you are charged for the class.
 Our cancellation window is 8 hours.
 If you have an unlimited package, you will be charged an additional $10 no-show fee.
 At class start time, any open spots will be given to stand-by clients (if you are late, you could lose your reservation).
 Canceling online is appreciated.